Skin cancer is the most common form of cancer in the United States.

 - The American Cancer Society recommends a yearly skin examination by a qualified professional every year after the age of 40, and every three years for people ages 20-40.
 If you have a history of skin cancer or actinic keratoses, we may recommend more frequent skin examinations.

-- Wear sunblock that blocks both UVA and UVB rays.
+- Wear sunblock that blocks both UVA and UVB rays and has an SPF of 30 or greater.
 Dr. Knight recommends the new generation of physical sunblocks containing micronized titanium dioxide and zinc oxide.
-EltaMD and COTZ brands are available for purchase in the office.
+EltaMD and Solbar Gel suncreens are available for purchase in the office.

 - Limit the amount of time you spend in the sun.
 Wearing sunblock and sunscreen may reduce your risk of skin cancer.